-- o Part 1: Questions that ask the student to integrate and use methods taught in individual courses. - o Part 2: Paper on an assigned topic to demonstrate student's ability regarding - 1.
-Analysis.
+Content: Usually questions that ask the student to integrate and use methods taught in individual courses, and/or paper on an assigned topic to demonstrate student's abilities regarding

+- 1. Analysis.
 Students must show sufficient ability to break down complex conceptual structures into appropriate components and understand the individual components and how they relate to each other. - 2.
 Synthesis.
 Students must show sufficient ability to combine disparate ideas into coherent systems of concepts. - 3.
 Reasoning.
 Students must show sufficient ability to properly reason to conclusions, providing arguments for claims.